paolobasso99/docker_database_dumper/readme.md

 If you want to use [healthchecks.io](https://healthchecks.io/) in order to be informed if the dump fails you need to set the environment variable `DUMPER_HEALTHCHECKS_URL`.

 ### Making a dump instantly
-Run a one of dump:
+Run a one off dump:
 ```sh
 docker run -e DUMPER_TYPE=mysql DUMPER_HOST=db_container -e DUMPER_PORT=5432 -e DUMPER_DATABASE=db_name
 -e DUMPER_USER=user -e DUMPER_PASSWORD=password